CasualCoder91/N_Body/docs/NBodySimulation/Initialization.rst

     - \frac{R\sigma_{v_{R}}^2\Sigma}{a}
     \right ) = - 2 \frac{R}{a}

-With this and under the assumption that the retrograde elliptical orbit is aligned with the coordinate axes (?) becomes
+With this and under the assumption that the retrograde elliptical orbit is aligned with the coordinate axes :eq:`disk_velocity_step_3` becomes

 .. math::
     \overline{v_\phi}^2 - v_c^2 = \sigma_{v_{R}}^2
     \left (1 - \frac{\kappa^2}{4\Omega^2} -\frac{R}{a } \right )

 The velocity components can be sampled from Gaussian distributions.
-Dispersions are obtained by first evaluating the epicyclic frequency (?) and the surface mass density (?), followed by the radial velocity dispersion (?) with constant factor (?), the vertical (?) and the azimuthal velocity dispersion (?).
+Dispersions are obtained by first evaluating the epicyclic frequency :eq:`epicyclic_frequency` and the surface mass density :eq:`surface_mass_density`, followed by the radial velocity dispersion :eq:`radial_velocity_dispersion_1` with constant factor :eq:`radial_velocity_dispersion_constant`, the vertical :eq:`vertical_velocity_dispersion` and the azimuthal velocity dispersion (?).
 As noted before, the mean velocity in :math:`R` and :math:`z` is zero.
 For :math:`\phi` the mean velocity is calculated from (?), where the circular velocity :math`v_c` is given by (?).